kbrenn02/mini-python-projects/README.md

 Coffee house order convo run in the terminal, this time using different classes/files!
 To run the coffee machine, run `python3 main.py` after navigating into the coffee machine project(2).

 ### 3. Quiz Game
+Computer science themed quiz game that's run in the terminal.
+To start the quiz, run `python3 main.py` after navigating into the quiz game project.